Petrassi/tennis-matches-prediction-with-logistic-regression-and-random-forest/README.md

 <br>
 ##  `Best_of` = 5

-We now restrict our analysis to matches of Best_of = 5.
-Since only Grand Slams have 5 sets we can drop the new `Series` column.
+We now restrict our analysis to matches of `Best_of` = 5.
+Since only Grand Slams have 5 sets we can drop the `Series` column.
 The case of `Best_of = 3` will be considered afterwards.
 ```
 df3 = df_new.copy()
 df3 = df3[df3['Best_of'] == 5]